Abikebuk/twitter-data-analysis/README.md

 ## Data sample
 I exported my MongoDB database if it is of any use.
 You can find it on this link : https://iecm064-my.sharepoint.com/:f:/g/personal/rettana_muon_mediaschool_me/EsycmjxTO5tGpNBvc889yWABMHXLVzVhXFrzYIwMgQ9psg?e=3t3PX1
-Process of getting the data is explained the sourcecode.
+Process of getting the data is explained in the source code.

 ## Results examples

 I used this cypher to generate this result :